The readability checker shows the readability score of the input text along with the Flesch Kincaid Grade Level.

 It is considered one of the most accurate formulas for calculating the reading level of any content.

-The formula tells the ease of readability by depending upon the average length of sentence and the average number of syllables per word.
+The formula tells the ease of readability by depending on the average length of the sentence and the average number of syllables per word.

 This formula is widely used to assess the estimated reading grade level of the content.

 It calculates the grade level of any content by checking the sentence and word length of the file.